mongodb/specifications/source/change-streams/change-streams.rst

 Why do we need to send a default ``startAtOperationTime`` in the ``$changeStream`` stage?
 -----------------------------------------------------------------------------------------

-``startAtOperationTime`` allows a user to create a change stream that does not return results until a later point in time.
+``startAtOperationTime`` allows a user to create a resumable change stream even when a result (and corresponding resultToken) is not available until a later point in time.
 However, it has the added benefit of allowing a change stream to resume and receive all changes that it may have missed since it's first creation.

 For example:

 - A client creates a ``ChangeStream``, and calls ``watch``
 - The ``ChangeStream`` sends out the initial ``aggregate`` call, and receives a response with no initial values.
+Because there are no initial values, there is no latest resumeToken.
 - The client's network is partitioned from the server, causing the client's ``getMore`` to time out
 - Changes occur on the server.
 - The network is unpartitioned